-- 1.86 Honiton and Lynton Road are designated within the Kilburn Conservation Area.
-They were built between 1892 and 1896 by builder Solomon Barnett who recreated the essence of his Queen's Park architecture of orange brickwork, Dutch gables, attractive fenestration, scalloped shell motifs and other decorative features in the two storey terraced houses to the north of Victoria Road.
-The houses to the south of Victoria Road were built with stock brick and are two storey terraces with bay windows and florid capitals [Figure 32]. - nore modest than the imposing villas in the Kilburn Conservation Area.
+1.86 Honiton and Lynton Road are designated within the Kilburn Conservation Area.
+They were built between 1892 and 1896 by builder Solomon Barnett who recreated the essence of his Oueen's Park architecture of orange brickwork, Dutch gables, attractive fenestration, scalloped shell motifs and other decorative features in the two storey terraced houses to the north of Victoria Road.
+The houses to the south of Victoria Road were built with stock brick and are two storey terraces with bay windows and florid capitals [Figure 32].

+1.87 These properties are more modest than the imposing villas in the Kilburn Conservation Area.
 They share the same architect of Queen's Park properties and thus their character.
 It is therefore proposed to relocate these properties into the Queen's Park Conservation Area.

-1.88 Hartland Road, Donldson Road and the east end of Victoria Road were also built by Solomon Barnett but are considered too altered with large roof extensions to be included in the Queen's Park Conservation Area
+1.88 Hartland Road, Donldson Road and the east end of Victoria Road were also built by Solomon Barnett but are considered too altered with large roof extensions to be included in the Queen's Park Conservation Area.

-Figure 32: 17 Honiton Road
+Figure 32: 17 Honiton Road Queen's Park Character Appraisal